Parallel Logical Measurements via Quantum Code Surgery: Fault-tolerance proofs

 All our procedures begin at time $t_0$ followed by at least $d$ rounds of syndrome measurement in the initial distance-$d$ code $Q$.
 Then there is a code deformation step at time $t_i$ with $d$ rounds of syndrome measurement in the deformed code.
 When branching, we do not deform back immediately, but instead leave at least $d$ rounds of syndrome measurement before future gauging logical measurements are applied.
 Then finally the code is unbranched at time $t_o$.

-As the fault-tolerance of gauging logical measurements was proved in Ref.~\cite{WY}, we do not prove these here, but instead take as given that following branching there is an intermediate series of rounds of syndrome measurement such that upon exit of the gauging logical measurements procedure we then unbranch the code, ready for the next timestep in the logical circuit.
+As the fault-tolerance of gauging logical measurements was proved in Ref.~\cite{WY}, we do not prove it here, but instead take as given that following branching there is an intermediate series of rounds of syndrome measurement such that upon exit of the gauging logical measurements procedure we then unbranch the code, ready for the next timestep in the logical circuit.
 That is, we have the circuit

-where between each procedure and at each end there are $d$ syndrome measurement rounds.
-These ``padding'' steps are required for the proofs to prevent timelike errors entering the spacetime in which each code deformation procedure is performed, however we expect they are not necessary in general.
-Indeed, we expect that the entire circuit above can be performed by initialising all new ancilla qubits, measuring all new checks for $d$ syndrome measurement rounds, and then measuring out all ancilla qubits, i.e.~using only $d$ syndrome measurement rounds in total.
+where between each procedure and at each end there are $d$ syndrome measurement rounds, labelled `Idle'.
+These ``padding'' steps are required for the proofs to prevent timelike errors entering the spacetime in which each code deformation procedure is performed, however we expect they are not always necessary in general.\footnote{Regarding the idling steps at either end of the circuit, it is common in the study of fault-tolerant protocols to insert rounds of perfect syndrome extraction immediately before and after the protocol.
+However, this leads to a well-known composition problem~\cite{BHK}.
+When fault-tolerant protocols proved in this manner are performed sequentially they are no longer generally fault tolerant; cases where this can occur are described in Ref.~\cite{cowtan2025fast}.
+Inserting $d$ rounds of idling ensures that any nontrivial logical spacetime fault which extends from one protocol to another must have weight at least $d$, and so composition is preserved.} Indeed, we expect that the entire circuit above can be performed by initialising all new ancilla qubits, measuring all new checks for $d$ syndrome measurement rounds, and then measuring out all ancilla qubits, i.e.~using only approximately $d$ syndrome measurement rounds in total:

+This more compact procedure would then be a single parallel gauging logical measurement, where the $Z$ checks used to infer a given $\bar{Z}_i$ logical measurement include those which clean an initial $v_i$ to its final location on the leaf of a branch.
+We do not prove that this is possible here, as such a proof would be cumbersome, and it does not affect the asymptotic time overhead.

 We also follow Ref.~\cite{BHK} and use the convention that the initial and final rounds of measurement in the branching and unbranching procedures are perfect, which is justified by the ``padding'' as any fault that involves two code deformations, or both a code deformation and the initial or final boundary conditions, must have weight greater than $d$~\cite[Rem.~29]{WY}.